Quantifying the Persona Effect in LLM Simulations: Introduction

-{\textbf{RQ4}: How well can LLMs simulate personas with controlled text randomness and varied persona utilities?} This setting isolates the evaluation of persona simulation evaluation from the variance in text, allowing us to fully understand the capacity of LLMs in simulating personas with when persona variables matter to a varying degree.
-We find a linear relationship: the more persona factors influence human response, the better LLMs predictions are using persona prompting.
-Larger, fine-tuned models perform best and can explain up to 81\% of variance found in human responses.
+{\textbf{RQ4}: How effectively can LLMs simulate personas when the importance of persona variables varies?} Using a set of survey questions, where persona variables explain the responses to varying degrees, we apply persona prompting to LLMs.
+We find a linear relationship in our setting: the more persona variables are correlated with the outcome variable, the better LLMs predictions are using persona prompting.
+Large, preference-tuned models perform best and can explain up to 81\% of variance found in human responses.
 However, when the utility of persona variables is low, persona prompting has little effect.
 Regrettably, most subjective NLP datasets fall into this category, casting doubt on the efficacy of persona prompting in the current NLP context (Section \ref{sec:case_study_2}).
+Similar methodologies could be applied across different domains to better understand the simulation capabilities of LLMs.